What are your first physical signs of anger? How do you know you’re getting angry?

 This isn’t about not justifying your anger.
 You could be angry at world events or at a slight that happened on the subway.
 Maybe your partner snubbed you or your boss mocked you during a meeting.
-Knowing and connecting with your physical signs of anger give your some method of controlling it.
+Knowing and connecting with your physical signs of anger gives you some method of taking care of it.

 The Eruption of Anger

 Some people like to look at this like a volcano.
 When it’s about to explode it’s very hard to rein that anger back in, but if you are aware of the beginning rumblings of the physical signs of anger then you’re left with a lot more choices.
 You can use all those “anger management” techniques you’ve read about.
 All that stress management.
 Those are harder to use the more advanced into your anger you are.